eserie/wax-ml/README.md

 object oriented API (which is very good!)  offering them specific APIs very well adapted to specific problems of modern machine learning.

-The functional approach of WAX, inherited from JAX, could well help to integrate a Kalman filter implementation in a machine learning ecosystem.
+The functional approach of WAX-ML, inherited from JAX, could well help to integrate a Kalman filter implementation in a machine learning ecosystem.
 (See WEP5 for the integration plan)